 Important: If you use all of the measures discussed above, you will have a very high level of protection for your WordPress website.
 If the website still catches malware, it's important to have it removed professionally.
 Even established tools such as Sucuri or SiteLock sometimes reach their limits here.
 Ideally, your host offers a service to remove the malware without leaving any residue.

 Last but not least, we take a look at the WordPress hosting support.
 Here, too, we find that as a user it is often difficult to evaluate this in advance.
 One possibility is, of course, that you look at reviews from customers in advance - for example on Trusted Shops.
 As with the previous sub-areas of hosting, however, the following also applies here: it is best to test the support yourself!
 Because the needs and requirements of customer support can vary greatly depending on expertise or user group.
 Therefore, we recommend providers who allow you to test the hosting, including all features and support, free of charge.

 Response times under 10 minutes & high availability

-But our support is the reason why we are so often recommended.
-Internally we have set a maximum response time of 10 minutes for a support request.
-This is our standard, which we have held since the beginning, which we constantly evaluate through our support tool and which we will hold for all eternity.
-Alone when we hear the word support-ticket, the hairs on the back of our neck stand up.
+In fact, the Raidboxes customer support is one of the main reasons why we are so often recommended.
+Internally, we have set a maximum response time of 10 minutes for a support request.
+This is our standard, which we have maintained since the beginning, constantly evaluate via our support tool and always follow up on.
+There will be no bulky support tickets with long response times, because we have successfully relied on live support since the very beginning!

-"In our opinion, support should always be accessible, direct and personal.
-This kind of support allows us to learn first-hand where we need to start with our product in order to make it better.
+"We believe support should always be accessible, direct, and personal.
+This kind of support allows us to see first-hand where we need to start in order to improve our product further."

 Technical expertise in support